Resources: Article

 30 May 2008

 Slowing and halting new fossil fuel developments has moved to the top of the global climate change agenda.
 But what are the obstacles to, and resources for, such a project?
-The 10-year struggle against a gas development project in one corner of Southeast Asia, described in this forthcoming article for the journal Race & Class, offers lessons in some of the complexities.
+The 10-year struggle against a gas development project in one corner of Southeast Asia, described in this article in the journal Race & Class, offers lessons in some of the complexities.

 Larry Lohmann